Managing the Configuration of a Logical Domain

 Oracle Enterprise Manager Ops Center provides storage redundant access for logical domains.
 You can enable virtual disk multipathing to access the backend storage of the domain by more than one path.
 You can select to enter the name of the multipathing group or a group is created automatically in a default naming pattern.
 When the virtual disk has only one path to access the backend storage, multipathing group is not created automatically unless you enter the name of the group.

-In this example, a virtual disk is added to a logical domain from a SAN storage library associated with the Oracle VM Server.
+In this example, a virtual disk is added to a logical domain from a SAN storage library for a static block storage.
 The multipathing configuration for the virtual disk is also defined for the logical domain.

 The existing storage details of the guest domain is displayed in the UI as follows: